Kyriosity/read-write/README+/software/README+/dev-docu.md

 + domain-explaining quotes from sources like a wiki,
 + notes, to be transformed into board tasks (better automatically on submission).

 Comments may contain temporary text fragments, which will be compiled later into design documentation (and thus directly refer to the implementation).
-The automation of this idea requires much phantasy and stumbles on extra efforts and maintenance.
+The automation of this idea may stumble on extra effort and maintenance but it's worth a try.

 ## Recording the ⏺️ design ⏹️

-Good code reads well, especially when accompanied by expressive tests.
-And nothing is better for reverse engineering than software.
-However, it's a warped way and may not reveal design ideas.
+Good code reads well, especially when guided by a well-thought-of test plan.
+And nothing is better for reverse engineering than source code.
+This approach alone gets exponentially harder and will not reveal design/architecture intentions.
+It's warped to view the big picture.

+In practice, the code will be obscure and tests will lack clarity and seamless categorization.

 ### Docu

-NO BIG VOLUMES
+Even if there's extensive user guidance, even the best quality application code needs a fluent explanation:

++ attractive intro,
++ navigation notes,
++ clues to common and own patterns and templates used,
++ known design compromises, drawbacks, and "props",

+The higher level and more concise the documentation the better - nobody will maintain volumes of papers up-to-date and read them attentively.

+Any document will be a bore without drawings, diagrams, and presentations.

 ### Diagrams and presentations

-Applications in high-level languages are demonstrative in reverse engineering, but the backward way isn't the best to learn (even with auto-generated diagrams and textual compilation).
-It will be a real headache without a good file structure and quality code.
-The ideas, intentions, and spirit of design might differ.

-Here the overall diagrams and presentations are rather handy.

-Throughout all my writing I stress the code first: clean, clear, and self-descriptive.
-And you and I may get an expression that a good application needs no documentation...

-The lesser the better but cut isn't good.
+Any good picture is worth of hundreds words.

 #### Log

+Commits and comments.

 ### Screen motion capture

 **Further topics**:\
 |- [Quality code](code-quality.md)\